List of Drawn Together characters: Ni-Pul

-Ni-Pul is a purple female cat-like battle monster with whom Ling-Ling's father paired Ling-Ling in an arranged relationship.
+Ni-Pul (voiced by Cree Summer) is a purple cat-like battle monster with whom Ling-Ling's father paired Ling-Ling in an arranged relationship.
 Her name is a pun on the word "nipple".

-After Ling-Ling's father informed him that he was to be set up with an "arranged battle", Ling-Ling was distinctly opposed to the idea.
-However, he changed his mind once he actually saw Ni-Pul, falling in love with her at first sight.
-The two were in love and battled often, but eventually the constant battling lost its novelty, and Ni-Pul became visibly less interested in battling Ling-Ling.
-When Ling-Ling confronted her about how the passion had gone from their relationship, Ni-Pul suggested that they reinvigorate the relationship by dropping the battle metaphor and simply having sex.
-Ling-Ling agreed to it, and they happily spent the rest of the episode fooling around until Bob the Cucumber killed them both during his mad shooting spree.
-Though she was apparently revived by Wooldoor's Clum Babies, her relationship with Ling-Ling is never mentioned again.
+Ling-Ling genuinely falls in love with Ni-Pul, but she gradually becomes less interested in him.
+When Ling-Ling confronts her about how the passion had gone from their relationship, Ni-Pul suggested that they reinvigorate the relationship by dropping the battle metaphor and simply having sex.
+Ling-Ling agrees to it, and they happily spent the rest of the episode fooling around until Bob the Cucumber kills them both during his shooting spree.
+Though Ni-Pul is resurrected by Wooldoor's Clum Babies, her relationship with Ling-Ling is never mentioned again.